Perenz/TapoiMaps/src/logic/README.md

 TapoiMaps is a simple API developed as exercise for an interview at U-Hopper.
 It allows consumers to evaluate the similarity of a user profile against a set of existing ones.
-Each profile is represented through the topics discussed (According to Wikipedia's titles) togheter with the number of times each topich as been mentioned.
+Each profile is represented through the topics discussed (According to Wikipedia's titles) together with the number of times each topic as been mentioned.

 ```json
 {